 By: Sharon Aron Baron

-The four year long ordeal has ended for former Mayor Beth Talabisco on Wednesday after she was found not guilty on all counts on charges of corruption.
+The four-year ordeal ended for former Mayor Beth Talabisco on Wednesday after she was found not guilty on all counts on charges of corruption.

 The jury took less than two hours to return their verdict after the week-long trial.

-The project was turning the Sabal Palm and Monterey golf courses in Tamarac into a housing project complete with single-family homes, town homes and parks.
+The project turned the Sabal Palm and Monterey golf courses in Tamarac into a housing project complete with single-family homes, townhomes, and parks.

 Prosecutor Catherine Maus told the jury that when Talabisco declined to file the voting conflict, she neglected to say that she received a benefit that got her elected.
 “By not telling them, she was depriving them of that information.”